 Alimony is money paid from one spouse to the other in order to support daily living.
 The spouse receiving the financial assistance may require help due to having less financial resources.
 Alimony may also be referred to as “spousal support”.
 When a married couple goes through the process of divorce, one spouse may be awarded alimony if they are unable to support themselves without the other spouse’s help.
 Alimony can become quickly confusing for any spouse that is trying to understand the ins and outs of this financial support.
 A major question couples may have is what factors contribute to how much, and for how long alimony is awarded.

 Here in the article below, we have answered a series of questions about alimony that many soon-to-be divorced couples may have.
-Couples who are in the midst of an alimony battle may turn to a family law lawyer. like from Gray Becker, P.C., for legal guidance.

 What are factors in a judge’s decision for alimony?